apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *stmk* :
     Sets the current trace mask.
 The trace mask is 64 bits, where each bit enables or disables a specific category of trace logging on the server.
-Log4J must be configured to enable `TRACE` level first in order to see trace logging messages.
+Logback must be configured to enable `TRACE` level first in order to see trace logging messages.
 The bits of the trace mask correspond to the following trace logging categories.